guillaumepellegrino/memtrace/README.md

 - memtrace MUST display a final report after application exit (Use a destructor in lib.
 Implement kill command.).
 - Add the possibility to start a program directly with memtrace.
 Maybe using `LD_LIBRARY_PRELOAD` ?
 - memtrace-endurance should append coredump(s) of the context(s) with the highest memory usage to the .tar.gz archive
+- Scan for definitely lost memory.
+Maybe count the number of reference of each pointer in /dev/$pid/mem ?
+One problem maybe than the libmemtrace-agent itself is referencing such pointers.